-In order to accommodate a growing staff in the Jones Petrie Rafinski (JPR) South Bend office, and to combine staff into one central location, we needed to look for a larger space.
-The proposed office space needed to provide resources for the full range of staff including architects, engineers and surveyors.
-Finding a location within the Central Business District of downtown South Bend was especially important, in order to maintain a strong presence and connection to the ongoing projects and relationships in the area.
+To accommodate a growing staff in JPR’s South Bend office, and to combine staff into one central location, we needed to look for a larger space.
+The proposed office space needed to provide resources for the full range of staff including architects, engineers, and surveyors.
+Finding a location within the Central Business District of downtown South Bend was especially important to maintain a strong presence and connection to the ongoing projects and relationships in the area.

 JPR worked with the City of South Bend to acquire a property located across the intersection from Four Winds Field.
-The existing building was constructed in multiple sections over the course of time.
-The building had been used for a variety of uses including a locksmith and a car dealership.
-As part of the adaptive re-use design, it was an important theme to expose the history of the building by removing added partitions, ceiling and floor materials, and a large mezzanine in order to expose the original structure.
+The existing building was constructed in multiple sections over the course of time and had been used for a variety of services including a locksmith and a car dealership.
+As part of the adaptive reuse design, it was an important theme to expose the history of the building by removing added partitions, ceiling, floor materials and a large mezzanine to expose the original structure.

-Utility infrastructure that was no longer needed was removed.
-Interior materials, including painted brick walls and damaged terrazzo floors, were restored to their former appearance.
-New openings were cut into the building to account for a new main entrance off the street and additional windows to maximize daylight into the space.
-Custom workstations provide open workspace along with common worktables.
-Sound masking systems and strategically located acoustical ceiling clouds were incorporated to control noise and still allow for open collaboration in the building within and between departments.
+Utility infrastructure that was no longer needed was removed, and interior materials including painted brick walls and damaged terrazzo floors were restored to their former appearance.
+New openings were cut into the building to create a main entrance off the street, and additional windows were added to maximize the daylight and bring natural light into the space.
+Custom workstations provided open workspace along with common worktables.
+Sound masking systems and strategically located acoustical ceiling clouds were incorporated to control noise while still allowing for open collaboration within, and between, departments.